top of page

 Due to the lack of regulation within the dog training industry, it is so difficult to discern fact from fiction, and anecdotal from scientifically proven.
 It can be so hard to know what to do, and how we can best help our anxious and fearful canine companions.
 Therefore, in this blog, I'm going to examine whether there is any evidence to support the use of CBD products in the treatment of canine anxiety; let’s explore what the science says!

-Having spent much time reading and researching, I have found that there is very little documented research in existence in terms of whether CBD has any anxiolytic properties or beneficial behavioural and health effects.
-There is plenty of anecdotal evidence, granted, but we do have to account for the possibility of the placebo effect.
 Despite the scarcity of information, there is a notable study which was released in September 2020, entitled “The Impact of Feeding Cannabidiol (CBD) Containing Treats on Canine Response to a Noise-Induced Fear Response Test”.
 From the results, it was concluded that:

 * CBD products do not have an anxiolytic effect.
-In fact, it is thought that CBD can actually increase anxiety, if the THC, ( delta-9-tetrahydrocannabinol) concentration is too high, also posing a risk of poisoning.
+In fact, it is thought that CBD can actually increase anxiety, if the THC (delta-9-tetrahydrocannabinol) concentration is too high, also posing a risk of poisoning.

 * When combined with trazodone, CBD reduced the efficacy of the trazodone.